The Essential Vermeer Glossary: A - C

-Aerial perspective is a pictorial convention which permits the painter to create a strong illusion of distance in a landscape by using paler colors (sometimes tinged with blue), less pronounced tonal variation and vaguer forms for those objects which are farthest from the viewer, especially near the horizon.
-The painterly technique replicates a natural phenomena that depends on the quantity of moisture in the air between the viewer and the objects that can be readily observed in natural circumstances.
-In order to further enhance the effect of aerial perspective, painters depicted foreground objects with sharp outlines, brilliant and warm colors in contrast with those reserved for the background.
+Aerial perspective is a pictorial convention that enables the painter to create a forceful illusion of distance in a landscape by using paler colors (sometimes tinged with blue), less pronounced tonal variation and vaguer forms to define those objects that are farthest from the viewer, especially near the horizon.
+The painterly technique replicates a natural phenomena that depends on the quantity of moisture in the air between the viewer and the objects.
+In order to enhance the effect of aerial perspective, painters depicted foreground objects with sharp outlines, brilliant or warm colors that contrast with those reserved for the background.

-Aerial perspective had been firmly established mimetic device by the 15th century and explanations of its effects were with varying degrees of accuracy written by polymaths such as Leon Battista Alberti and Leonardo da Vinci.
-The landscape in the background of da Vinci's portrait of Ginevra de Benci provide a textbook example of aerial perspective.
+Aerial perspective had been firmly established as a mimetic device by the fifteenth century, and explanations of its effects were written by polymaths such as Leon Battista Alberti and Leonardo da Vinci.
+The landscape in the background of da Vinci's portrait of Ginevra de Benci (see image left) provides an early example of aerial perspective.

-Samuel van Hoogstraten, a Dutch 17th-century painter and art theoretician, took aerial perspective further and remarked that "it appears that the air forms a body even over a short distance, and clothes itself in the color of the heavens."
-Ernst van der Wetering, (Rembrandt: The Painter at Work, 2000) hypothesized that Rembrandt van RIjn had actually applied Van Hoogenstraten's insight to the depiction of the group of figures in his masterpiece, The Anatomy Lesson of Dr. Nicolas Tulp, even though aerial perspective is normally only associated with landscape painting or great distances.
+Samuel van Hoogstraten, a seventeenth-century Dutch painter and art theoretician, took aerial perspective further and remarked that "it appears that [in nature] the air forms a body even over a short distance, and clothes itself in the color of the heavens."
+Ernst van der Wetering, (Rembrandt: The Painter at Work, 2000) hypothesized that Rembrandt had applied Van Hoogenstraten's insight to the figures in his Anatomy Lesson of Dr. Nicolas Tulp, even though aerial perspective is normally only associated with the great distances typical of landscape painting .

-Vermeer did not make use of aerial perspective in his interiors although he was aware that warm colors seem to advance toward the viewer while cool color seem to recede.
-In three pictures the artist used a strong red for the figures in the foreground (The Officer and Laughing Girl, The Girl with a Wine Glass and Girl Interrupted in her Music ) which make them appear closer to the spectator.
-The only painting in which one might logically expect to find evidence of aerial perspective is the View of Delft, but it does not occur.
+Vermeer did not make use of aerial perspective in his interiors although he was aware that warm colors appear to advance toward the viewer while cool color seem to recede.
+In three pictures the artist used a strong red for the figures in the foreground (Officer and Laughing Girl, The Girl with a Wine Glass and Girl Interrupted in her Music ), which make them appear closer to the spectator.
+The only painting in which one might have expected to find evidence of aerial perspective is the View of Delft, but it does not occur.

 Originally, that which pertains to the beautiful, as conceived variously by artists and, especially, philosophers with reference to noble aspects of experience beyond superficial appearance or mere prettiness.
 The theme preoccupied philosophers in ancient Greece, but the term itself first appeared in the 18th century.
-The term is still sometimes used to indicate a certain imprecise distinction between art and life, or as a rough synonym for "artistic."
+It is sometimes still used to indicate a certain imprecise distinction between art and life, or as a rough synonym for "artistic."

 "The concept of the aesthetic descends from the concept of taste.
-Why the concept of taste commanded so much philosophical attention during the Eighteenth Century is a complicated matter, but this much is clear: the eighteenth-century theory of taste emerged, in part, as a corrective to the rise of rationalism, particularly as applied to beauty, and to the rise of egoism, particularly as applied to virtue.
-Against rationalism about beauty, the eighteenth-century theory of taste held the judgment of beauty to be immediate; against egoism about virtue, it held the pleasure of beauty to be disinterested."5
+Why the concept of taste commanded so much philosophical attention during the Eighteenth Century is a complicated matter, but this much is clear: the 18th-century theory of taste emerged, in part, as a corrective to the rise of rationalism, particularly as applied to beauty.
+Against rationalism about beauty, the 18th-century theory of taste held the judgment of beauty to be immediate."5

-An Italian term meaning "first time," a method of oil painting in which a picture is completed by painting on the entire surface of the canvas all at once rather than traditional method which required a methodic building of the image piecemeal fashion with successive layers of paint.
+Alla prima is an Italian term meaning "at first attempt."
+It indicates a method of oil painting in which a picture is completed by painting on the entire surface of the canvas all at once rather than by traditional method which required a methodical building of the image, piecemeal fashion with successive layers of paint.
 Today, alla prima painting is generally referred to as direct painting.
 In French it is called premier coup.

-The curriculum of the Italian Accademia di San Luca, (founded in Florence in Italy in 1562) was, as least as far as technique is concerned, designed to combat the abhorrent practices followed by Caravaggio and the Bamboccianti of painting low-life subjects in alla prima mode.
+The curriculum of the Italian Accademia di San Luca, (founded in Florence in Italy in 1562) was, as least as far as technique is concerned, designed to combat the "abhorent" practices followed by Caravaggio and the Bamboccianti of painting low-life subjects done in the direct alla prima mode.

-Some artists of Vermeer’s time practiced alla prima painting .
-The direct method was just the same deprecated by Gerard de Lairesse, a painter-gone-blind and one of the most influential art theorists of the time: he referred to the technique as "smudging" and "rummaging."
-According to the Dutch painter and art theoetician Gérard de Lairesse, it took "someone with a steady hand and a quick brush to complete his concept at one go…" but still, he described them as "clever characters who to get some recognition by novelties."
+Some artists of Vermeer's time practiced alla prima painting .
+The direct method was just the same deprecated by Gérard de Lairesse, a painter-gone-blind and one of the most influential art theorists of the time: he referred to the technique as "smudging" and "rummaging."
+According to the Dutch painter and art theoetician Gérard de Lairesse , it took "someone with a steady hand and a quick brush to complete his concept at one go…" but still, he described them as "clever characters who to get some recognition by novelties."

-Samuel van Hoogstraten, another Dutch painter and art writer, lamented that those artists who turned to "ras schilderen" (rapid painting or alla prima) did so for profit and much as fame as much as for the love of art.
+Samuel van Hoogstraten, another Dutch painter and art writer, lamented that those artists who turned to ras schilderen ("rapid painting") did so for profit and much as fame as much as for the love of art.
 Evidently, economic and artistic preoccupations were inextricably linked.

 Among the many Baroque painters who practiced the alla prima technique was Diego Velázquez.
 In the Rococo era, connoisseurs appreciated bold alla prima painting, as exemplified in the works of artists such as Jean-Honoré Fragonard, Francesco Guardi and Thomas Gainsborough.
 Both Frans Hals and Rembrandt occasionally painted alla prima, although technically their works are more complex and stand at a midway point between traditional multi-step methods and true alla prima.
 Among the most able practitioners of the alla prima method in the Netherlands were Jan Porcellis and Jan van Goyen, who were exceptionally successful in attaining high artistic standing in little time.
 While the paintings of these two artist's were not expensive, they still commanded relatively high prices proportionate to their scant production costs.
 Van Goyen is know to have painted more than 1,000 pictures in his life.